South African labour law: "Workplace"

-Through collective agreement

-The LRA makes provision in section 20 for a registered trade union and an employer or employers' organisation to conclude a collective agreement that regulates organisational rights.
-This means that, even if the trade union is not representative, it could have organisational rights on which the parties agreed.

-This route generally begins with an approach by the union to the employer, and a request that it grant the union organisational rights.
-Section 20 does not prescribe any representivity requirements before the employer will be entitled to grant such rights in a collective agreement.
-Even a union with only a small degree of representivity, therefore, may obtain organisational rights.

-Through membership of a bargaining council

-In terms of section 19 of the LRA, a registered trade union, if party to a bargaining council, automatically acquires the right of access to the premises, together with the right to have trade union subscriptions deducted by stop orders, in respect of all workplaces falling within the jurisdiction of the bargaining council.
-Again, it does not matter, for the purposes of this route, how representative the union is in the specific workplace.
-A union acquires these rights irrespective of whether it is sufficiently representative or not.

 Through s 21 procedure

 Briefly, the section-21 procedure involves notice by the union to the employer of its intention to seek organisational rights, consultation between union and employer in an attempt to reach a collective agreement, and referral by the union of a dispute, if any, to the CCMA, which will attempt to settle the matter through conciliation, failing which it will arbitrate the dispute and issue a binding award.
 The union in this case must be registered, and must enjoy a certain level of representation in the workplace.

 The onus rests on the union to notify the employer, in writing, that it intends to seek the organisational rights conferred by the Act.
 The notice must contain the following information: